romulus-focsaneanu/Archlinux/README.md

 The following contains the steps required to configure a fully-functional Arch Linux installation containing a KDE-Plasma desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with the applications and utilities that I considered necessary for you to have.
 These two simple bash scripts, arch.sh and post_install.sh, allow the entire process to be automated.

 * Desktop environment KDE-Plasma.
 * No AUR helper (paru or yay).
 No packages from Arch User Repository (AUR) others than snapper-rollback, btrfs-assistant and btrfs-maintenance.
-I do not recommend installing packages from AUR, only if absolutely necessary, you expose yourself to high security risks!!!
+I do not recommend installing packages from AUR, only if absolutely necessary, you expose yourself to security risks!
 * Installation on UEFI hardware
 * Applications and utilities: see pkg_list.txt in the repo
 * Estimated installation time: about 15 minutes or so.